- College of Engineering and Engineering Technology

 Mission and Program Outcomes

-- Using their skills ethically to benefit humanity.
+- Using their skills ethically for the benefit of society.

-- Communicating effectively, within and outside of the profession.
+- Effectively communicating ideas orally and in writing within and outside the profession.

 Our graduates have the ability to: